Heritage Conservation District Study

 What is a heritage conservation district (HCD)?

 A heritage conservation district is a collection of heritage resources that have a special character or association.
 Once created, municipalities can manage and guide future change in the area through the adoption of a district plan with policies and guidelines for conservation, protection and enhancement of the area’s special character.
-At this time, the Town is proceeding with Plans and Guidelines for the Church Street, O'Brien Avenue, and West Main Street Heritage Conservation Districts.
+Council has passed By-laws designating three Heritage Conservation Districts as shown on the map below.
+These are Main Street West/Stouffville Junction, Church Street/Village Centre North, and O'Brien Avenue/Village Centre South.

 What is the process?